 Physical health decline: Any decline in physical health caused by working from home.

-So, let’s unpack these a bit further.
+Let’s unpack these a bit further.

 Mental distress caused by working from home